Managing backups in Yandex MPP Analytics for PostgreSQL

 yc managed-greenplum cluster restore --help -

-Make a request to create a cluster from a backup:
+Request the creation of a cluster from a backup:

 yc managed-greenplum cluster restore \ --backup-id=<backup_ID> \ --time=<time_point> \ --name=<cluster_name> \ --environment=<environment> \ --network-name=default \ --master-resource-preset=<host_class> \ --master-disk-size=<storage_size_in_GB> \ --master-disk-type=<disk_type> \ --segment-resource-preset=<host_class> \ --segment-disk-size=<storage_size_in_GB> \ --segment-disk-type=<disk_type> \ --segment-host-count <number_of_segment_hosts> \ --segment-in-host <number_of_segments_per_host> \ --restore-only=<list_of_DBs_and_tables_to_restore> \ --zone-id=<availability_zone> \ --subnet-id=<subnet_ID> \ --assign-public-ip=<enable_public_access_to_cluster> \ --master-host-group-ids=<IDs_of_dedicated_host_groups_for_master_hosts> \ --segment-host-group-ids=<IDs_of_dedicated_host_groups_for_segment_hosts> \ --service-account <service_account_ID>Where: